Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Step 3: Click the blue “search” button, which will prompt the aggregated search results

-Search results will include all sex offenders and other offenders unless otherwise filtered and will show by specified radius.
-Both map and list views are offered and the following information will be included in each search result, if available:
+Search results will include all sex offenders and other offenders unless otherwise filtered and will show by a specified radius.
+Both map and list views are offered, and the following information will be included in each search result, if available:

 Hawaii was the first state to “ban the box” where job applicants with criminal records had previously been required to check to disclose their criminal history; by banning the box on applications, Hawaii hoped that finding gainful employment would decrease the number of repeat offenders.